A decreased appetite is when your desire to eat is reduced. The medical term for a loss of appetite is anorexia.

 Call your health care provider if you are losing a lot of weight without trying.

-Seek medical help if decreased appetite occurs along with other signs of depression, drug or alcohol abuse, or an eating disorder.
+Seek medical help if decreased appetite occurs along with other signs of depression, drug or alcohol use, or an eating disorder.

-For loss of appetite caused by taking medications, ask your health care provider about changing the dosage or drug.
-Do not stop taking medications without first talking to your health care provider.
+For loss of appetite caused by medicines, ask your provider about changing the dosage or medicine.
+Do not stop taking any medicine without first talking to your provider.

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and will check your height and weight.
+The provider will perform a physical exam and will check your height and weight.

 - Is the decreased appetite severe or mild?